CloudSlang/docs/docs/cloudslang_dsl_reference.md

 ###python_script
 The key `python_script` is a property of [action](#action).
-It is mapped to a value containing a Python version 2.7 script.
+It is mapped to a value containing a Python script.

+**Note:** CloudSlang uses the [Jython](http://www.jython.org/) implementation of Python 2.7.
+Therefore, scripts that depend on Python 3 or CPython are not supported.

 **Example - action with Python script that divides two numbers**